lwsjs/local-web-server/README.md

 ```sh
 $ ws [port]
 ```
-The 'port' arg is optional, the default is 8000.
+The `port` arg is optional, the default is 8000.